If you’re getting ready to buy, borrow, or refinance, you probably know what lenders want: proof that you’re likely to pay them back.

 9. Generate Secondary Income

+Another way to make additional debt payments is to have a second stream of income.
 We’re living in the age of the side hustle and the gig economy—what opportunities are out there for you to earn a side or supplemental income?

 - Take freelance jobs based on skills used in your current employment